taliashlomovich/taliashlomovich.github.io/README.md

 Here is the code for my academic website, which I wrote primarily using HTML and CSS.
-It also includes a short Javascipt snippet for a button that changes between light and dark mode.
+It also includes a short Javascript snippet for a button that changes between light and dark mode.
 Please request permission if you would like to use it!